Our land disputes team has strong technical experience of complex issues relating to property disputes.

 Positive covenants are agreements to use the land for positive action, whereas a restrictive covenant limits the use of the land.
 Generally, positive covenants don’t bind successors in title.
 Restrictive covenants, on the other hand, do.

 Land covenants can be complex by nature.
-Our land disputes solicitors are here to help.
+Our land ownership disputes solicitors are here to help.

 Development agreements are an umbrella term for a variety of arrangements between parties, including property/land developers, landowners, buyers, and tenants.
 Although these agreements are unique to each situation, there are common elements of development agreements and the disputes that arise from them.
 Our land dispute solicitors can guide you through all manner of development agreement disputes to find a solution.